Beijing to Shanghai by high-speed train

 Guide to boarding your train at Beijing South Map of Beijing showing stations

 How to reach Beijing South Station: Beijing South station (BeijingNan) is 6 km (4 miles) south-southeast of Tiananmen Square.
-You can travel there easily & cheaply by Beijing Subway (see Beijing subway map) for just RMB 5 (60p, $0.75), allow 40 minutes for the subway journey.
-Or you can take a taxi, the taxi fare from central Beijing to Beijing South is around RMB 35 (£3.50, $6), allow at least 30 minutes for the taxi ride.
+You can travel there easily & cheaply by Beijing Subway (see Beijing subway map), allow 40 minutes for the journey.
+Or take a taxi, very cheap by western standards, allow at least 30 minutes for the ride.

 Beijing South Station, exterior Beijing South Station, main departures hall